TaraScho/tryhackme/tryhackme-room-writeups/attacking-and-defending-aws/02-AWS-Basic-Concepts.md

 In this room we learn about fundamental AWS concepts like:

-* AWS account management
+&star; AWS account management
-* AWS IAM - Identity and Access Management (IAM will become your life if you want to do cloud security)
+&star; AWS IAM - Identity and Access Management (IAM will become your life if you want to do cloud security) &star; AWS regions
-* AWS regions
-* AWS organizations
+&star; AWS organizations
-* AWS networking at a very high level
+&star; AWS networking at a very high level

 It's the second room in the learning path and we start to get a bit more hands-on which is fun.